DecoHD: Decomposed Hyperdimensional Classification under Extreme Memory Budgets: Acknowledgements

-We presented \DecoHD{}, a class-axis decomposition for HDC that yields memory-lean inference.
-Across benchmarks, it matches a strong non-reduced HDC baseline closely (average accuracy gap $\approx$0.1–0.15\%), improves robustness to random bit-flip noise, and reduces trainable parameters by up to $\sim$97\% at saturation.
-In hardware, an ASIC realization delivers up to $277\times$ higher energy efficiency at $0.38\times$ memory with consistent speedups over CPU/GPU and a conventional HDC ASIC.
-Depth reduces memory but increases test-time computation and can reduce accuracy under fixed bound paths; our findings suggest selecting the shallowest factorization that meets the memory budget to preserve throughput and accuracy.
+We presented \DecoHD{}, a gradient-based class-axis decomposition for HDC that enables memory-lean inference under extreme resource constraints.
+Across benchmarks, it closely matches a strong non-reduced HDC baseline (average accuracy gap $\approx$0.1–0.15\%), improves robustness to random bit-flip noise, and reduces trainable parameters by up to $\sim$97\% at saturation.
+In hardware, an ASIC realization achieves up to $277\times$ higher energy efficiency at $0.38\times$ memory, with consistent speedups over CPU/GPU and a conventional HDC ASIC.
+By preserving full hypervector dimensionality while aggressively reducing stored prototypes, \DecoHD{} is well suited for TinyML and edge deployments in memory-first and near-memory systems.
+Depth reduces memory but increases test-time computation; thus, the shallowest factorization that meets the target memory budget is preferred to preserve throughput and accuracy.